HathorNetwork/hathor-wallet-lib/README.md

 `npm install @hathor/wallet-lib`

-# Setting storage
+## Setting storage

-The lib requires a storage to be passed to it.
+This lib requires a storage to be set so it can persist data.
 Take a look at `src/storage.js` for the methods this storage object should implement.
 ```
 const hathorLib = require('@hathor/wallet-lib');
 hathorLib.storage.setStorage(storageFactory);